 Map of Places to See in Udaipur

 - Rickshaws are cheap to get around.
 A rickshaw can start at 800 Rupee ($10 for an entire day hire)

 - We hired a rickshaw from the train station for 75 Rupee.
 Expect to pay around 100 Rupee for a ride.

 - You can watch Octopussy anywhere at 7:00 pm and relive your childhood obsession with Roger Moore’s James Bond (or is that just me?)

-- City Palace charges 200 Rs for Video and camera’s, entrance fee is 25 Rs.
+- City Palace charges 200 Rs for a camera and Rs.
+500 for Video Camera.

 - Entrance fee is 250 RS

 - 1 USD = 74 Rs

 And these are the best things to do in Udaipur, India.
 It truly is the most romantic city in India and if you are planning to visit the country, be sure to put it at the top of your list!

 Read More about Travel to India